svelte-on-solana/wallet-adapter/packages/ui/README.md

   import idl from '../../../target/idl/<my-anchor-project>.json'; // in case you are using Anchor import {
 	  WalletProvider,
-	  AnchorConnectionProvider,
+	  WalletMultiButton,
-	  WalletMultiButton } from '@svelte-on-solana/wallet-adapter-svelte-ui';
+	  AnchorConnectionProvider } from '@svelte-on-solana/wallet-adapter-svelte-ui';

   const localStorageKey = 'walletAdapter';
   const network = clusterApiUrl('devnet'); // localhost or mainnet